symfony/symfony-docs/cookbook/configuration/apache_router.rst

 Change Router Configuration Parameters
 --------------------------------------

-To to be to dump Apache routes we must first tweak configuration parameters and tell Symfony2 to use ApacheUrlMatcher instead of the default one:
+To dump Apache routes we must first tweak some configuration parameters to tell Symfony2 to use the ``ApacheUrlMatcher`` instead of the default one:

 .. code-block:: yaml